 5. Set an example

-It is important for leaders to set an example to everyone else within the organisation - good management and work behaviors in leaders will inspire better behaviors from others.
+It is important for leaders to set an example to everyone else within the organisation – good management and work behaviors in leaders will inspire better behaviours from others.
 Foster a supportive environment by trusting the knowledge and experience of those you employ.
-When an issue does arise, be sure to examine the circumstances around it and find the root cause before making a judgement - this will instill confidence in your decisions and reassure your employees that you are not biased, making them feel valued and respected as part of the team.
+When an issue does arise, be sure to examine the circumstances around it and find the root cause before making a judgement – this will instil confidence in your decisions and reassure your employees that you are not biased, making them feel valued and respected as part of the team.

 An important part of setting a good example is remembering to also admit when a mistake has been made.
 Employees value honesty, therefore dodging accountability can be incredibly damaging.
 Being a good leader requires confidence in your own decisions and those of your team, with the ability to own them when they fail.
 The very best leaders take the blame but share the credit.